 This was the last-ever record released by Cockney Rebel, taken from their masterpiece of an album, The Psychomodo.
 By the time it came out, the band had already disintegrated, with Milton Reame-James (keyboards), Jean-Paul Crocker (violin) and Paul Jeffreys (bass) walking out, unhappy at not getting the credit – or wages – that they deserved.
 The band had, they believed, become entirely overshadowed by the ego of singer Steve Harley.
 ‘I don’t care if you think of me as a big-headed little bastard,’ said Harley; ‘I believe I could go out and have four cardboard cut-outs and a tape machine and I’d still get the same reception, the same reaction.’
 Which rather proved the band’s point.

-The split was yet a sign that glam rock was coming to its creative conclusion.
+The split was yet another sign that glam rock was coming to its creative conclusion.
 Mott the Hoople and the great version of the Alice Cooper band also split around this time, David Bowie and Roxy Music were looking towards soul for new directions, Marc Bolan was announcing his retirement.
 As Paul Gambaccini wrote in the NME: ‘The tra la days of glitter rock are over.’

 Harley put together a new line-up, renamed Steve Harley and Cockney Rebel to spell out that this was no democracy, and was never as good again.
 The Top of the Pops performance of ‘Mr Soft’ showed what had gone wrong, with a conventional guitar-solo replacing the scuzzy violin of the original.
 The real Cockney Rebel didn’t do guitar solos.